Nature of the program

 Individuals holding qualified academic appointments (as defined in SUNY Board of Trustees policies: individuals holding the title of lecturer or titles of academic rank preceded by the designation “visiting” or other similar designations) may not be nominated.

-Use the nomination checklist of required documents to compile the nomination packet.
+Use the nomination checklist for required documents to compile the nomination packet.

 For more information